BYOJS/eventer/README.md

 ### `AbortSignal` unsubscription

-A recent welcomed change to the [native `addEventListener(..)` browser API](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) is the ability to pass in an [`AbortSignal` instance](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal), from an [`AbortController` instance](https://developer.mozilla.org/en-US/docs/Web/API/AbortController); if the `"abort"` event is fired on the signal, [the event listener is unsubscribed](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#signal), instead of having to manually call [`removeEventListener(..)`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener) to unsubscribe.
+A recent welcomed change to the [native `addEventListener(..)` browser API](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) is the ability to pass in an [`AbortSignal` instance](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) (from an [`AbortController` instance](https://developer.mozilla.org/en-US/docs/Web/API/AbortController)); if the `"abort"` event is fired, [the associated event listener is unsubscribed](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#signal), instead of having to manually call [`removeEventListener(..)`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener) to unsubscribe.
 This is helpful because you don't need keep around any reference to the listener function to unsubscribe it.

 **Eventer** also supports this functionality: